BeaufortCoastal South Carolina

-Before the Civil War, Beaufort was considered one of the wealthiest towns in the United States reflected by the antebellum mansions and historic plantation homes that make up Low Country real estate.
+Before the Civil War, Beaufort was considered one of the wealthiest towns in the United States reflected by the antebellum mansions and historic plantation homes that make up the low country real estate.
 Providing a delightful quality of life, Beaufort sports unspoiled areas along the marshes are natural habitats for egrets, blue herons, dolphins and even an occasional alligator sunning on the river banks.
 A large deer population adds to the wildlife sharing the islands.
 The Sea Islands are popular for crabbing, fishing, and shrimping as seen in the movie Forrest Gump, filmed in Beaufort.
 The heritage and descendants of the Gullah culture still remain on the Sea Islands.

 Three military installations, Marine Corps Recruit Depot Parris Island, Marine Corps Air Station Beaufort, and the U S Naval Hospital Beaufort, provide an economic foundation to this area.
 Throughout the day, you may hear a military jet flying overhead, which locals affectionately call "the sound of freedom".
-Let us know if you’d like to receive a Beaufort SC Relocation Package.
+Let us know if you’d like to receive a Beaufort SC Relocation Information.

-ARTS AND CULTURE:
+ARTS AND CULTURE

 Named as one of the Top 100 Art Towns in America, there are 11 art galleries in Beaufort SC.
 The ART works Community Art Center, Theater and Gallery provides educational opportunities and live performances throughout Beaufort.
 The Beaufort Symphony Orchestra’s concert series can be enjoyed, as well as art festivals including the Gullah Arts and Crafts Festival and the Annual Spring Art Show.

-LIFELONG LEARNING EXPERIENCES:
+LIFELONG LEARNING EXPERIENCES

-MEDICAL AND HEALTH CARE:
+MEDICAL AND HEALTH CARE

 Beaufort Memorial Hospital is a 197 bed hospital affiliated with Duke University.
 The hospital is the largest hospital between Savannah and Charleston, SC.
 Specialties include cancer care, heart services, orthopedics, women’s health and imaging.